RagaiAhmed/PSP/README.md

     https://github.com/amrufathy/Snake

 The project requires PyGame .

-    It installs pygame by default if not present. if the installation encounter problems please refer to install pygame manually.
+    It downloads and installs pygame by default if not present.
+    If the installation encounter problems please refer to installing pygame manually.